 Segmenting is important for another reason.
 The financial concerns of employees in their 20s are very different from the financial concerns of employees in their 50s.
 A high-school age or 20-something employee will be more receptive to lessons on car financing, student loans and savings goals like emergency and vacation funds, but they might be less interested in the nuances of retirement and mortgages.

 By offering the time, motivation and encouragement to transfer financial information to financial empowerment, you can create a culture that is open about the practice of money management.
 By focusing your work culture on financial literacy, your employees will learn the importance of being money smart.

 Student Loan Aid

-About 48 million Americans are saddled with student loan debt, equaling nearly $1.75 trillion.
-Loan-repayment programs are gaining in popularity, especially where companies are on the hunt for high-demand skills.
+About 44 million Americans are saddled with student loan debt, equaling around $1.75 trillion.3 Loan-repayment programs are gaining in popularity, especially where companies are on the hunt for high-demand skills.